-22.4 Sensitivity of MCEV® to market risks
+22.4 Sensitivity of MCEV[®] to market risks

 Sensitivity analyses are performed to efficiently identify and manage earnings and equity volatility.
-One of the key analyses used by management concerns the sensitivity of Market Consistent Embedded Value (MCEV©) to market and insurance risks.
+One of the key analyses used by management concerns the sensitivity of Market Consistent Embedded Value (MCEV[®]) to market and insurance risks.

-The Group's embedded value reporting is based on European Insurance CFO Forum Market Consistent Embedded Value© Principles (MCEV Principles) introduced in June 2008, as amended in October 2009 and updated in April 2016.
+The Group's embedded value reporting is based on European Insurance CFO Forum Market Consistent Embedded Value[®] Principles (MCEV Principles) introduced in June 2008, as amended in October 2009 and updated in April 2016.

 The Brazilian subsidiary Caixa Seguros has continued to apply the Group's traditional reporting procedure and deterministic models are used by smaller Group entities whose policies do not generally include options or financial guarantees.
-CNP Assurances uses valuation techniques for measuring financial options based on market consistent financial assumptions at 31 December 2016.
+The valuation techniques used to measure financial options are based on market consistent financial assumptions at 31 December 2017.

 The calculation of embedded value necessarily relies on numerous assumptions with respect to economic conditions, operating conditions, policyholders' behaviour, taxes and other factors, many of which are beyond the Company's control.
-Actual future experience may vary from that assumed in the calculation of the embedded value. $MCEV^{©}$ is the sum of:
+Actual future experience may vary from that assumed in the calculation of the embedded value. $MCEV^{@}$ is the sum of:

-adjusted net asset value (ANAV), which corresponds to the market value of assets attributable to shareholders after deducting intangible assets, subordinated debt and other items included in In-Force covered business.
-Adjusted net asset value is determined on the valuation date at consolidated level excluding non-controlling interests and breaks down into Required Capital and Free Surplus; • the value of acquired In-Force business, corresponding to the present value of future profits (PVFP) net of taxes generated on In-Force business at the measurement date.
-For all Group subsidiaries within the eurozone area, the data used to determine the reference rate curve come from the smoothed zero-coupon swap curve.
-The extrapolation method has been adjusted since 2015 in line with the approach being currently developed within the framework of the Solvency II reform.
-The yield curve is extrapolated using the Smith-Wilson method from a last liquid point at 20 years with convergence on the ultimate forward rate of 4.2% at 40 years.
-For the determination of the reference yield curve, the Group has chosen to adapt to Solvency II requirements, by applying a credit risk adjustment and a volatility adjustment to the swap curve where permitted.
+- adjusted net asset value (ANAV), which corresponds to the market value of assets attributable to shareholders after deducting intangible assets, subordinated debt and other items included in In-Force covered business.
+Adjusted net asset value is determined on the valuation date at consolidated level excluding non-controlling interests and breaks down into Required Capital and Free Surplus; - the value of acquired In-Force business, corresponding to the present value of future profits (PVFP) net of taxes generated on In-Force business at the measurement date.
+MCEV[®] principles state that the reference yield curve may be determined based on the swap curve, as adjusted if appropriate to achieve alignment with Solvency II requirements.
+For the euro zone, the yield curve is extrapolated using the Smith-Wilson method from a last liquid point at 20 years with convergence on the ultimate forward rate of 4.2% at 40 years.
+For Brazil, the last liquid point is at 10 years with convergence on the ultimate forward rate of 5.2% at 50 years.
+For the determination of the reference yield curve, the Group has chosen to align its approach with Solvency II requirements, by applying a credit risk adjustment and a volatility adjustment to the swap curve where permitted.
+No matching adjustment is applied for Group entities.

-The market risk sensitivity of MCEV© is tested to measure the impact of interest rate and equity volatilities.
-MCEV© principles and the Group's traditional value reporting procedure cover CNP Assurances SA, the Group's main subsidiaries in France, the rest of Europe and Latin America.
-The sensitivities analysed in 2016 were aligned with Solvency II requirements and were as follows:
+The market risk sensitivity of MCEV[®] is tested to measure the impact of interest rate and equity volatilities.
+MCEV[®] principles and the Group's traditional value reporting procedure cover CNP Assurances SA, the Group's main subsidiaries in France, the rest of Europe and Latin America.
+The sensitivities analysed in 2017 were aligned with Solvency II requirements and were as follows:

 - the impact of an immediate positive or negative 50-basis point change in the swap curve.
-This would result in: - $\circ$ a revaluation of bond prices, - $\circ$ a 50-basis point adjustment to the reinvestment rate for all categories of assets, and - a change in discount rates. - The impact on mathematical reserves for unit-linked portfolios is not measured; - the impact of an immediate 25% fall in equity and property prices.
-This shock implies a 25% fall in the market value of equities and property assets, as well as a decrease in the mathematical provisions of unit-linked business for the proportion invested in equity and property.
+This would result in: - o a revaluation of bond prices, - o a 50-basis point adjustment to the reinvestment rate for all categories of assets, and - o a change in discount rates.

+The impact on mathematical reserves for unit-linked portfolios is not measured;

+the impact of an immediate 25% fall in equity and property prices.
+This shock implies a 25% fall in the market value of equities and property assets, as well as a decrease in the mathematical provisions of unitlinked business for the proportion invested in equity and property.